-My date texted me letting me know he was only a few minutes away, and to go ahead and order, so I did.
-Soon after, my friend was seated across from me and placed his order for the steak Lunch Bento Box (hibachi style N.Y. steak, 2 pieces of gyoza, 4 pieces of a California roll & a salad, $10.00).
+My friend texted me letting me know she was only a few minutes away, and to go ahead and order, so I did.
+Soon after, my friend was seated across from me and placed her order for the steak Lunch Bento Box (hibachi style N.Y. steak, 2 pieces of gyoza, 4 pieces of a California roll & a salad, $10.00).

 When my sushi order arrived, I was stunned by the presentation.
 The pieces were lined up side by side on an attractive, plain white plate.
 The pink tuna was vibrant and fresh, the jalapeno was emerald green and stood out against the white rice and the yellowtail inside the roll.
 Each bite was full-bodied and simply amazing.
 The spicy mayo that was drizzled across the top of the rolls was likely made with Sriracha sauce, giving it a nice orangey-red color.